Tag Archives: Marjorie Kinnan Rawlings

 Meet the people behind the documentary below

 The producer of the documentary is award-winning journalist Donna Green-Townsend.
-She has more than 45 years of radio and television experience and is the recipient of a National Edward R. Murrow Award for documentary production.
+She has more than 50 years of radio and television experience and is the recipient of a National Edward R. Murrow Award for documentary production as well as numerous state and regional journalism awards.
 In December of 2021 she interviewed Claude Jarman, Jr. on stage at the Marion Theatre in Ocala, FL before a showing of the original movie The Yearling.

 The co-producer is Kathlyne Walkup Sheppard whose knowledge, relatives and acquaintances from the “Big Scrub” were invaluable to the project.
 A big thank you goes to members of the Friends of the Marjorie Kinnan Rawlings Farm Board for ongoing support on this project.

 In 1939, Marjorie Kinnan Rawlings won the Pulitzer Prize for her novel, The Yearling.
 Her inspiration for the novel came from time spent with people who lived in the “Big Scrub.”
 Marjorie’s friend Leonard Fiddia, who did work for her, lived along the Ocklawaha River.
 He sold and taught her how to make moonshine.
 She stayed with the Fiddia family to gather material for her book South Moon Under, her first novel.
 Leonard Fiddia introduced her to Calvin Long in the forest.
 It was his brother Melvin Long who had a pet deer.
 That’s where The Yearling story began.
 Melvin’s experience with his pet deer became the story of Jody Baxter.
-Marjorie’s inspiration for her character Fodderwing in the novel came from meeting Rodney Slater, the handicapped son of her friend “Widow” Slater in Cross Creek.
+Marjorie’s inspiration for her character Fodderwing in the novel came from meeting Rodney Slater.
+Rodney, the son of her friend “Widow” Slater in Cross Creek, suffered from physical disabilities.

 MGM bought the film rights and began production on the movie version in 1941 in the “Big Scrub” of the Ocala National Forest in Florida.
 A variety of East Marion County residents were hired to work on the set in the forest, including Richard Mills.
 That first effort to make the film was scrapped when actor Spencer Tracy decided to head back to California.
 Near the end of WWII, a new cast and crew headed back to the forest in 1945.
 That crew included Gregory Peck as Penny Baxter and Claude Jarman, Jr. as Jody Baxter.
 Once again, many East Marion County residents found work as either stand-ins for the key actors or took jobs working on the set.
 Alva Kinsey, Sr. was Gregory Peck’s double and Bobby Randall was Claude Jarman, Jr.’s stand-in.
 Lawrence Kinsey and Freeman Godwin were hired to work on the film set while others like Jack Owen helped catch fawns for use in the movie getting paid $25 by MGM for each fawn they used during the filming.
 Here are photos of some of those East Marion County residents.